Cinematographic Territories

 Every morning at 11am, a selection of films from South Korea explores forms of resistance, social struggles, and cultural identities.
 Several major thematic threads emerge:

-The exploration of social divides with Parasite by Bong Joon-ho and Broker (Les Bonnes étoiles) by Hirokazu Kore-eda; the family as the epicenter of tension with A Normal Family by Hur Jin-ho and Minari by Lee Isaac Chung (presented by Jaha Koo); the critique of institutions with Memories of Murder by Bong Joon-ho (presented by Julien Gosselin) and About Kim Sohee by July Jung; and finally, characters on the margins or in search of identity, notably in Winter in Sokcho (Hiver à Sokcho) by Koya Kamura.
+The exploration of social divides with Parasite by Bong Joon-ho and Broker (Les Bonnes étoiles) by Hirokazu Kore-eda; the family as the epicenter of tension with A Normal Family by Hur Jin-ho and Minari by Lee Isaac Chung (recommended by Jaha Koo); the critique of institutions with Memories of Murder by Bong Joon-ho (recommended by Julien Gosselin) and About Kim Sohee by July Jung; and finally, characters on the margins or in search of identity, notably in Winter in Sokcho (Hiver à Sokcho) by Koya Kamura.

 Cinema for young viewers